sound-eng/system-eye/README.md

-# System-eye is a dual - channel fft analyzer.
+# System-eye Dual - Channel FFT Analyzer.

 To test the app, download and unzip the .zip: